MicrosoftDocs/sccm-docs-powershell-ref/sccm-cmdlets/ConfigurationManager/vlatest/New-CMMigrationJob.md

 ### Example 1: Create a migration job
 ```
-PS C:\>$Group = @{"122" = "123""234" = "123"}
 PS C:\> $CategoryObjects = Get-CMInitialModifiableSecuredCategory
 PS C:\> $MigrationEntity = Get-CMMigrationEntity
-PS C:\> New-CMMigrationJob -Name "123" -ObjectMigrationJobType -ContentObjectsSiteCodeMapping $Group -SecurityScope $CategoryObjects -MigrationObject $MigrationEntity
+PS C:\> New-CMMigrationJob -Name "123" -ObjectMigrationJobType -SecurityScope $CategoryObjects -MigrationObject $MigrationEntity
 ```

-The first command creates mappings of site codes and stores the result in the $Group variable.

-The second command uses the Get-CMInitialModifiableSecuredCategory cmdlet and stores the result in the $CategoryObjects variable.
+The first command uses the Get-CMInitialModifiableSecuredCategory cmdlet and stores the result in the $CategoryObjects variable.

-The third command uses the Get-CMMigrationEntity cmdlet and stores the result in the $MigrationEntity variable.
+The second command uses the Get-CMMigrationEntity cmdlet and stores the result in the $MigrationEntity variable.

-The fourth command creates a migration job.
+The last command creates a migration job.

 ## PARAMETERS